MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassMemberByRef.md

 ## SYNOPSIS
 Add an educationUser member to an educationClass.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClassMemberByRef](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassMemberByRef?view=graph-powershell-beta)

 ## SYNTAX